uthcode/learntosolveit/source/ruby.rst

 Here some important language related details that I learned from this book.

 In ruby, if you want to call a method, just mention it's name.
-If you want to send arguments to the method, send the arguments with the paranthesis of the call, like method(arg1, arg2)
+If you want to send arguments to the method, send the arguments with the parenthesis of the call, like method(arg1, arg2)

-Ruby uses some punctuation such a exclaimations and questions to enhance the code.
+Ruby uses some punctuation such a exclamations and questions to enhance the code.
 Methods are attached to end of variable constants by dot.
 The special Kernel methods do not require dot.
 Like require is a method on the Kernel class and that one does not require a dot.